Tag Archives: bilateral

 Legal Marriage Vs. God’s Institution of Marriage

 Marital union in any of the United States of America is not necessarily the same as marital union from a biblical point of view; one is merely legal in nature and the other is both spiritual and legal.
-When a man and a women desire to marry one another they will go to the state in which they reside and apply for a marriage license.
+When a man and a women desire to marry one another, in the United States, they will go to the state in which they reside and apply for a marriage license.
+Other nations likely have a similar process.
 In order to receive this license they must meet certain criteria.
-Examples would include: neither can be currently legally married to someone else, both must have identification proving their identity, they must be one male and one female (Supreme Court changed this as of June 26, 2015) and they must pay a licensing fee and then wait a short period of time while these facts are verified.
+Examples would include: neither can be legally married to someone else, both must have identification proving their identity, they must be one male and one female (Supreme Court changed this as of June 26, 2015) and they must pay a licensing fee and then wait a short period of time while these facts are verified.
 Marriage by a government agency represents the legal aspects of a marital union.

 Consider a couple of biblical examples: In Genesis chapter 29 Laban tricked Jacob into becoming married to Leah when it was actually Rachel that he intended to marry.
 Laban’s deception could not have worked if they would have had civil ceremonies prior to the spiritual union that takes place when a man and women become one through sexual union.
 A week later we learn, from verse 30, that Rachel also became Jacob’s wife, and all that was necessary to make their seven years of love a marriage was for them to join in sexual intercourse—“So Jacob went in to Rachel also…”